Cities: Skylines Hydro Power Plant Guide

 Where Do You Need to Build Your Hydro Power Plant?

-To build a Hydro Power Plant you need to have reached a population of 12,000 in your city and have access to flowing water.
+To build a Hydro Power Plant (or Dam), you need to have reached a population of 12,000 in your city and have access to flowing water.
 There are a number of maps that have rivers as standard pieces of the environment, or you can make your own using Cities: Skylines' terraforming functions.

 One of the first things you need to be looking for when placing your Hydro Dam is the level of the land on either side of your river.
 Ideally, you should be placing it where there are cliffs or high embankments.
 If you place it near low-lying land, you risk flooding the surrounding area.